 Authors should feel free to correspond with the editor prior to submitting a commentary if there are questions about any aspect of the commentary process.
 Authors may prepare a brief outline of the key points they want to make in the commentary and send it to the editor.
 While not in a position to commit to a commentary prior to peer review, the editor can comment on whether other commentaries have been submitted or proposed making the same points.

-All commentaries should be submitted to the journal's editor, Kevin Murphy, via e-mail, by the deadline indicated on the journal Web page.
+All commentaries should be submitted to the journal's editor, John Scott, via e-mail, by the deadline indicated on the journal Web page.